Sharon Ott: Recent work

 Most recently, she directed the stage reading of Amy Freed's You, Nero at South Coast Repertory's 2008 Pacific Playwrights Festival, and is scheduled to direct the play's world premiere at South Coast Repertory followed by a production at the Berkeley Repertory Theatre in 2009.
 She is a member of the Stage Directors and Choreographers Society and remains somewhat active within the union, currently serving on the Executive Board.

 Educational career

 Ott began her theatrical career as an actor, and taught acting at the University of Wisconsin-Milwaukee.
 She then served as a guest lecturer at the University of Washington.
 Ott finally received her MFA in 2015 from the Savannah College of Art and Design while working there as professor and Artistic Director.
-Ott jointed the faculty at Virginia Commonwealth University in the fall of 2017 to serve as professor and Department Chair.
+Ott joined the faculty at Virginia Commonwealth University in the fall of 2017 to serve as professor and Department Chair.
 Virginia Commonwealth University School of the Arts is the number one ranked public school for arts and designs in the country by the news and World Report.
 Ott's arrival coincides with noted researcher and actor Dr. Keith Byron Kirk.
 The current Dean of VCUArts is Shawn Brixey.